-Storage and distribution project options include water storage tanks, distribution infrastructure improvements, and system interconnections.
+Storage and distribution project options include water storage, distribution infrastructure improvements, and system interconnections.
 Water conservation project options include infrastructure replacements and upgrades, advanced metering systems, and public information conservation programs.
 Water conservation and alternative water supply projects meet the goals of the RWSP and are therefore preferred options.
 Traditional groundwater projects may also continue to be an option for inland areas.

-The 2019 RWSP also includes, within the water supply development component, reuse project options submitted by utilities in all three Region II counties with a combined total potential reuse flow of 9.5 mgd.
-This is in addition to approximately 9.2 mgd of reclaimed water currently being provided by utilities in the region for public access irrigation.
+The 2019 RWSP includes within the water supply development component reuse project options submitted by utilities in all three Region II counties with a combined total potential reuse flow of 9.5 mgd.
+This is in addition to approximately 9.2 mgd of a combined total potential reuse flow of 9.5 mgd.
+This is in addition to approximately 9.2 mgd of reclaimed water currently provided by utilities in the region for public access irrigation.
 Most of the project options indicate some availability of local matching funds and proposed implementation within the next five to ten years.

-State alternative water supply and Water Protection and Sustainability Program Trust Fund appropriations have been identified to leverage local and other resources for two major multijurisdictional reuse projects, summarized below.
-Additional proposed reuse projects are listed in the 2019 RWSP update.
+State alternative water supply and Water Protection and Sustainability Program Trust Fund appropriations have been awarded to leverage local and other resources for three major multijurisdictional reuse projects, summarized below.